pyepics/pyepics/doc/wx.rst

     a different color.

-pvBitmap
+PVBitmap
 ~~~~~~~~~~~

-.. class:: pvBitmap(parent, pv=None, bitmaps={}, defaultBitmap=None)
+.. class:: PVBitmap(parent, pv=None, bitmaps={}, defaultBitmap=None)

     A Static Bitmap where the image is based on PV value.

-	 If the bitmaps dictionary is set, it should be set as PVValue->Bitmap
+   If the bitmaps dictionary is set, it should be set as PV.Value(Bitmap)
-	 where particular bitmaps will be shown if the PV takes those certain
+   where particular bitmaps will be shown if the PV takes those certain values.
-	 values.

-    If you need to do any more complex or dynamic drawing, you may
-	 want to look at the OGL PV controls.
+   If you need to do any more complex or dynamic drawing, you may want to look at the OGL PV controls.

-pvCheckBox
+PVCheckBox
 ~~~~~~~~~~~

-.. class:: pvCheckBox(self, parent, pv=None, on_value=1, off_value=0, **kw)
+.. class:: PVCheckBox(self, parent, pv=None, on_value=1, off_value=0, **kw)
     Checkbox based on a binary PV value, both reads/writes the PV on changes.

     on_value and off_value are the specific values that are mapped to the checkbox.

     There are multiple options for translating PV values to checkbox settings (from least to most complex):